nerik/google-timeline-to-csv/README.md

 - Go on the [Google Timeline](https://www.google.com/maps/timeline) page

-- Download the kml files for each day you need (select a day, click on the cog icon on the bottom right, choose 'Export this day to KML')
+- Download the kml files for each day you need (select a day, click on the cog icon on the bottom right, choose 'Export this day to KML'), or download your whole history as a single kml file.

 - Run the script :
 ```
+./index.js [directory containing individual day files] > target_file.csv
-./index.js directory_containing_kml_files > target_file.csv
+./index.js [single kml file] > target_file.csv
 ```

-- Upload to CartoDB or whatever.
+- Import to CartoDB

+- Have fun :)